Here’s some of what SHARK REEF editors have been reading in recent weeks.Continue reading… "What We’re Reading — Summer 2022"

 Here’s what some of SHARK REEF’s editors have been enjoying in recent weeks.
 Stephanie Barbé Hammer Managing Editor Stephanie just finished Natashia Deón’s ambitious multigenerational novel Grace (Counterpoint, 2017).
-Grace is at once a bildungsroman, a fabulist tale of hauntings, and a powerful feminist exploration of Black women’s struggles in the South before, during and […]Continue reading… "What we’re reading, January 2021"
+Grace is at once a bildungsroman, a fabulist tale of hauntings, and a powerful feminist exploration of Black women’s struggles in the South before, during and […]Continue reading… "What we’re reading, Winter 2021"

 As with all literary magazines, before we even went “live” with this issue, we’d begun planning for the next… and the next.
 We’re exploring some changes for SHARK REEF, and we’ll tell you about them when we have more details.
 For now, we know we’re saying farewell to co-editor for prose, Jeremiah O’Hagan.
 He’s brought his discerning eye,Continue reading… "Seventeen years and thirty issues!"

 This issue, we are featuring visual art by Shark Reef’s editors.Continue reading… "Visual Art by the Editors"